Blaine Trump

-Martha Lindley Blaine Trump (née Beard; born 1957) is an American socialite and philanthropist.
-For 29 years she was the wife of real-estate heir Robert Trump.
+Martha Lindley Blaine Trump (née Beard; born 1948) is an American socialite and philanthropist.
+For 25 years she was the wife of real-estate heir Robert Trump.
+She is an ex-sister in law of U.S. President Donald Trump.

 Early life and education

 Blaine Trump was born Martha Lindley Blaine Beard, and grew up in South Carolina, Florida and Alabama.
 Her father, Joseph Beard, was a top executive at IBM.
 Blaine and her family moved to Yokohama due to her father's job when she was ten.
 There, she attended the International School of the Sacred Heart.
 She later graduated from the American School of Paris in Louveciennes.
 She attended Bennett College in Millbrook, New York, and then the University of Tokyo before dropping out to marry Peter Retchin.

-Career
+Activity

-Trump has been a fundraiser for various organizations.
-As of 2019, she was vice chair of the board of directors at God's Love We Deliver, a nonprofit that delivers meals to people with severe illnesses in New York City.
-The charity was started in 1985 at the height of a health crisis, when in the AIDS pandemic many homebound individuals living with HIV/AIDS were living alone facing stigma, isolation, illness, and hunger.
-Trump is also a trustee of the American Ballet Theatre.
+Trump is a trustee of the American Ballet Theatre.

 In 1998, Trump received the Marietta Tree Award for public service from the New York City citizens' committee.